 Secondly, the nationalization of banks in the 1960s.
 Lastly, the setting up of regional banks in the 1970s.
 After these ideas, the government has not produced any more ideas that have generated any kind of results.
 The committee holds the view that there is a need for an approach that can sort out many other problems, one approach many problems.

 The approach taken by the Mor Committee is quite different they want to deliver financial services through a larger structure that is supported by the legal and regulatory framework; combined with this and others support the global appeal for responsible microfinance.
 There are rules and guidelines for a system to operate.
-The approach is going to be neutral compares to institutional forms.
+The approach is going to be neutral compared to institutional forms.
 The spending model is going to be externally based in terms of delivery.
-The committee even plans on initiating interoperability that will make you to access the bank with just a touch, through this feature financial inclusion can reach many people.
+The committee even plans on initiating interoperability that will allow you to access the bank with just a touch, through this feature financial inclusion can reach many people.

 The financial providers followed the principles of client protection, by ethically selling many financial services by the concept of suitability.
 While it is a challenge to open vanilla accounts, maintaining the quality of the products offered is an even bigger challenge.
 The product should pass the suitability criteria which is extremely tough indeed.
 The cost of the products falls to the customers who require the financial service.